What curriculum do you use?

 What’s the big deal about a parent tag?

 A parent tag is an added layer of security for your child.
-Our host team and all other Kids’ Life team members have been instructed NOT to release any child to a parent who does not have the parent tag (and pager if applicable).
+Our host team and all other Kids’ Life team members have been instructed NOT to release any child to a parent who does not have the parent tag.
 In such cases you may be required to show valid photo identification.

 How early may I sign-in my child?